 Whatever your business does, you probably need to provide quotes to your clients.
-Getting your quotes right can make your business look more professional and increase trust in your brand, leading directly to an improved reputation and increased sales.
+Getting your business quotes right can make your business look more professional and increase trust in your brand, leading directly to an improved reputation and increased sales.
 But what is a quote?
 Why are quotes so important?
-And do you need a quote creator app to get your quotes right?
+And do you need a business quote creator app to get your quotes right?

 What is a quote?